havrikov/text-processing-java-projects/README.md

 This will generate instrumented, executable jars in the `build/libs` directory.

-There is also the command `./gradlew downloadOriginalJar`, which will download the original, uninstrumented versions of the projects' artefacts into `build/originals`.
+There is also the command `./gradlew downloadOriginalJar`, which will download the original, uninstrumented versions of the projects' artifacts into `build/originals`.
 These are required for producing coverage reports.

 ## Running the Projects